 And just like that we’re swept into the chaos of time.
 We wake up at 7am, we scoop a bowl of cereal into our mouths and we trudge out the door to work.
 And then we do it in reverse.
 Trudge home.
 Scoop a bowl of something edible into our mouths.
 Crawl back into bed.

 Some of us make grand plans for a new year.
 We write meticulous lists of Things To Do That Signify We’re On The Right Path.
 Many such lists are then posted to Instagram, alongside lengthy, aspirational captions.
-LOOK AT WHO I WANT TO BE THIS YEAR we shout.
-LOOK AT WHAT I AM COMMITTING TO.
-Please God, let me achieve this now that the world thinks I will!
-Accountability is fuel for the extrinsically motivated.
+‘Look at who I want to be this year!’ we shout.
+‘Look at what I am committing to!’.

 On many such lists (and my own) I have seen things like: ‘get outdoors more’ or, ‘go on three overnight hikes’ or, ‘visit five swimming holes I’ve never been to before’.
-I love it.
-It’s my favourite stuff to spot, because it signifies play.
-And delight.
-And spaces for rest and all that green space healing.

 How to Make Sure Your Adventure Resolutions ACTUALLY Happen, Ruby Claire, campground, tents, smoke